 In addition to our own extensive testing, this wing has passed the criteria required by the DGAC and has been load tested to the EN 926.1 standard.
-In-house safety testing following the EN 9262 protocol has shown the wing to behave in accordance with EN C with the trimmers set to the slow position at the maximum free flying weight.
 It has however, not undergone any independent flight certification.

 Choosing Your Wing Size